 If you are a main contractor

-You’ll also need to account for the reverse charge VAT the subcontractor has notified you about.
-The overall effect on your VAT liability is neutral as the output VAT is covered by the input VAT
+The overall effect on your VAT liability is neutral, as the output VAT you declare is cancelled out by the input VAT you reclaim.

 Other matters